Yuan-Meng/personal_website/content/posts/newgrads.md

 # Track #2: Product Analytics

 ## **TL:DR**
-> At big tech companies and established startups, if the job title "Data Scientist" is not suffixed by "Machine Learning", "Algorithms", or "Engineering", it most likely refers to product analysts.
+At big tech companies and established startups, if the job title "Data Scientist" is not suffixed by "Machine Learning", "Algorithms", "Engineering", or the likes, it most likely refers to product analysts.
 The analytics track is by far the most common way for new grads (or anyone, for that matter) to land a DS job.
 In this quirky roadmap, shall I offer some quirky advice: **All new grads looking for DS jobs, regardless of the track, should learn product knowledge**, because 1) you can't count on getting an ML offer given the rarity, and 2) product sense goes a long way in ML interviews as well (a model is only useful insofar as it solves a business problem and you need product sense to understand what it is).

 ## Ubiquity and range of product DS